ellor1138/Localizator/README.md

 * ColdFusion on Wheels 1.1.8

 ##### I have tested this plugin on the following CFML engines:
+* Adobe ColdFusion 9 Developer Edition
-* Adobe ColdFusion 9.0 Standard
+* Adobe ColdFusion 10 Developer Edition

 ##### I have tested this plugin with the following databases:
 * MSSQL Server 2008
+* MySQL 5.5

 ## Installation
 1. Download the latest version of [Localizator-x.x.zip](http://cfwheels.org/plugins/listing/89) and place it into the plugins directory of your ColdFusion on Wheels application.